Home

 Vegetation of the northern part of the country is also dominated by annual species.
 However, perennial components such as salsola spp., Traganum nudatum, Haloxylon salicornicum, Haloxylon persicum, Artemisia spp., Zilla spinosa, etc. are forming large communities in all range lands.
 In general, the entire area is divided into Nafud, Hammad, Harrah, Widyan, El-Shama and Wadi Sirhan, each of which has a characteristic vegetation.

-Vegetation of southwestern mountains, particularly in Asir and surrounding areas, is dense and consists of species with North East African affinity.
+Vegetation of southwestern mountains, particularly the Asir Mountains and surrounding areas, is dense and contained a typical flora of with North East African affinity.
 Juniperus procera, Olea europaea, Acacia asak, Acacia seyal, Teclea nobilis, Nuxia oppositifolia, Nuxia spp. along with Euryops arabicus, Lavandula dentata, Rumex nervosus, Dodonaea angustifolia, Cluytia myricoides, etc are the dominant plants of high altitude areas.
-Slopes of the mountains also posses a dense vegetation, mostly dominated by Acacia asak, Maesa lanceolata, Carrisa edulis, Delonix elata, Acacia hamulosa, Cadia purpurea, etc. The ravines and gullies at lower levels also posses a relatively dense vegetation, mostly dominated by Ficus palmata ssp. salicifolia, Acacia etbaica, Cadia purpurea, Ziziphus spina-christi and a number succulents such as Caralluma, Sansevieria, Ceropegia, etc.
+Slopes of the mountains also posses a dense vegetation, mostly dominated by Acacia asak, Maesa lanceolata, Carrisa edulis, Delonix elata, Acacia hamulosa, Cadia purpurea, etc. The ravines and gullies at lower levels are mostly dominated by Ficus cordata ssp. salicifolia, Acacia etbaica, Cadia purpurea, Ziziphus spina-christi and a number succulents such as Caralluma, Sansevieria, Ceropegia, etc.

 However, the eastern slopes of the entire southern Hijaz are rain-shadow regions.
 Vegetation on the eastern side of the escarpments is mostly dominated by succulents like Euphorbia and Aloe.
 Vegetation on the extreme southwest mountains is more or less similar to that of Yemen.
 In Jabal Fayfa, the dominant species of the high altitude areas are Juniperus procera, Acacia mellifera, Ficus sycomorus, Euclea schimperi, Dracaena ombet, Acacia seyal, etc. while in low altitudes, the species composition is dominated by Commiphora spp., Trichellia emetica, Delonix elata, Mimusops laurifolia, etc.